wilsonae/GetData_Assignment/README.md

 This README will describe the process used to tidy the data referred to in the associated [Codebook](GetData_Assignment/Codebook.rmd) for the Getting and Cleaning Data project assignment.

-The associated program run_analysis.R requires the additional R packages *dplyr* and *tidyr*.
+The associated program [run_analysis.R](GetData_Assignment/run_analysis.R) requires the additional R packages *dplyr* and *tidyr*.
 It will load these two libraries at execution.

-## Process used by the program (with code snippets)
+## Process used by the program to clean the data and create a tidy dataset (with code snippets)

 ### Load the required additional libraries
 ```